bandym05/VolunteerMatch/README.md

    - `position`: Title of the volunteer position.
    - `date`: Scheduled date for the volunteer opportunity.
    - `location`: Location of the opportunity.
-   - `description`: Details about the volunteer role.
+   - `description`: Details about the role of the volunteer.
    - `created_at`: Timestamp of posting creation.

 3. **`applications`**